ajpotts01/ajpotts01/README.md

 My repositories are usually things I'm building while I read books or do Udemy courses, but I did do a good look into streaming data pipelines (and stringing together as many SaaS trials as possible) in a group project [here](https://github.com/ajpotts01/eventsim_streaming).

 Here is what I'm currently interested in:
-- Data engineering options on Google Cloud Platform and Microsoft Azure
+- Data and machine learning engineering options on Google Cloud Platform and Microsoft Azure
-- Getting back up to date with .NET, React and Angular
+- Getting back up to date with .NET and SPA frameworks
 - Full-stack web development options with Python (Django/Flask)
 - All the ops buzzwords - Data/ML/DevOps
 - Automation with UiPath and Power Automate